 Explore the course requirements and sign up today to get your California real estate broker license by visiting the Allied Real Estate School website.

-6 Best Real Estate Schools in California for 2023
+6 Best Online Real Estate Schools in California (CA) in 2024

 2. Complete the California Broker Exam & License Application